-A relatively modern feast was motivated by the veneration of the Holy Family in the 19th cent.
+A relatively recent feast was motivated by the veneration of the Holy Family in the 19th cent.
 Canada.
 It spread under enthusiastic support of the pope Leo XIII (1878-1903) and Benedict XV.

 Unlike most other liturgical feast days that celebrate specific events of salvation, the feast day of the Holy Family invites us to ponder the idea of human family that finds its model in the family of Jesus.